digitalegarage/cpa-auth-provider/mobile_login_using_web_view.md

 ### redirect + cookie extraction

-That flow is not supposed to be used in a pur web mode since it can leak the session cookie to an evil JS.
-It has been designed for mobile login using a web view and that require to get the session cookie value for later use in a native context.
+That flow is not supposed to be used in a pure web mode since it can leak the session cookie to an evil JS.
+It has been designed for mobile login using a web view that requires to get the session cookie value for later use in a native context.
 Expected flow is the following:
 - mobile native app open a web view on the IDP login page with a redirect in the HTTP request.
 That redirect url has a custom schema (like: `ios://login`) that could be easily intercepted by mobile framework.
 - once the login or signup succeed the web view is redirected to the requested custom url with the session cookie has a query parameter (like : `ios://login?token=<cookie_value>`)